 4. Personal satisfaction.
 I enjoy the quiet time and the detail of the process.
 After a rough day at the office, it's a nice way to finish up the day.
 To me, it's no different than completing a remodeling project or restoring an antique.

-Some of the other question I hear are:
+Some other question I receive are:

 How fast can you load?
-Well, it is not really how fast I can load but how fast I want to load.
-The faster you load, the more chances you may make a mistake and the accurate you will probably be.
-Personally, I use a Dillon 650 and I load about 700 rounds an hour.
+Well, it's not really how fast I can load, but how fast I want to load.
+The faster you load, the more chances of making a mistake and the less accurate you will probably be.
+Personally, I use a Dillon 650 and load about 700 rounds an hour.